davi-costa-de-melo/todo-app-rest-api/README.md

 # REST API For Todo App ✅

-REST API designed to be consumed by [this todo app](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW), which I will develop soon.
+REST API designed to be consumed by a simple todo app, which I will develop soon.
 This will be my first FULLSTACK APLICATION!

 ## How It Works? 🛠️